guinetn/browserLocalHomepage/assets/books/web/wasm/_wasm.md

 # WASM - WebAssembly

-JavaScript compliment (not a replacement) to run bytecode on the web.
+JavaScript complement (not a replacement) to run bytecode on the web Runs on
-Runs on
 - all major web browsers
 - V8 runtimes (Node.js) or